David-Trigg-Lampkins/Classroom-Organizer/README.md

 You are a teacher, and you have to organize your class of students, you can add or delete students off of your files, and you can specifically add the names, major, grade, etc.
 ###  Classes:
   •	Link List Class

-  •	Data Class
+  •	Data Class - Students

   •	List Node

 ###  Functions:
-•	Print
+•	Print - print the student list

-•	Add
+•	Add - add new students

-•	Delete
+•	Delete - remove students

-•	View

-•	getInfo
+•	getInfo - get infrormation about students

 ###  Program Flow: